Cylinders in singular del Pezzo surfaces: Construction of cylinders

-For a given singular del Pezzo surface $S$ not listed in Theorem~\ref{theorem:main} (I), we will construct a $(-K_S)$-polar cylinder.
-The construction method will be given according to the singularity type of the surface $S$.
-For this purpose, we adopt the following definition.
+In this section, we prove Theorem~\ref{theorem:main}~(II).
+For a given singular del Pezzo surface $S$ not listed in Theorem~\ref{theorem:main} (I) we find an effective anticanonical $\mathbb{Q}$-divisor $D_S$ such that the complement of the support of $D_S$ is isomorphic to $\mathbb{A}^1\times Z$ for some smooth rational affine curve $Z$.

-\begin{definition} Let $S_1$ and $S_2$ be del Pezzo surfaces with at most du Val singularities and let $\tilde{S}_1$ and $\tilde{S}_2$ be their corresponding smooth weak del Pezzo surfaces, respectively.
-We say that the del Pezzo surfaces $S_1$ and $S_2$ have the same singularity type (or the weak del Pezzo surfaces $\tilde{S}_1$ and $\tilde{S}_2$ have the same type) if there is an isomorphism of the Picard group of $\tilde{S}_1$ to the Picard group of $\tilde{S}_2$ preserving the intersection form that gives a bijection between their sets of classes of negative curves. \end{definition}